zetavg/chromium-website/site/chromium-os/developer-library/guides/testing/breakages-and-flakes/index.md

 some numbers:

-* Assume that the commit queue spawns 100 builds (which is close to the actual number of builders spawed by the CQ as of this time of writing).
+* Assume that the commit queue spawns 100 builds (which is close to the actual number of builders spawned by the CQ as of this time of writing).

 * Next, assume that we have 300 developers committing to the tree